Ahaeflig/NHL-Inspector/ProcessBook/README.md

 <br >

-We implemented a slider that let's the user easily change the date of the championship and a dropdown to select either the conference or the division of the currently selected team as this an important feature of the NHL.
-This let's the user see a ranking of the team that actually play against each other in the league since the team only play against other teams in their conference.
+We implemented a slider that let's the user easily change the date of the championship and a dropdown to select either the conference or the division of the currently selected team as this is an important feature of the NHL.
+This let's the user see a ranking of teams that actually play against each other in the league since teams only play against other in their conference.

 <br >
 <div align = 'center'>